Harinbari: Demographics

 According to the 2011 Census of India, Harinbari had a total population of 5,455, of which 2,847 (52%) were males and 2,608 (48%) were females.
 There were 588 persons in the age range of 0 to 6 years.
 The total number of literate persons in Harinbari was 7,437 (87.55% of the population over 6 years).

 Transport

-Rudranagar-Jibantala Road links Harinbari to Kachuberia, where a ferry is available across the Muri Ganga River to Harwood Point on the main land.
+Rudranagar to Jibantala Road links Harinbari to Kachuberia, where a ferry is available across the Muri Ganga River to Harwood Point on the main land.

 Education

 Sagar Mahavidyalaya, established in 1998, is affiliated with the University of Calcutta.
 It offers honours courses in English and Bengali and general courses in arts and science.

 Healthcare

 Sagar Rural Hospital at Rudranagar, with 30 beds, is the major government medical facility in the Sagar CD block.